 There are many places to stay in Yakutsk.
 The closest place to stay by the Permafrost Kingdom is Manor Atlasova.
 But it is best to stay in downtown Yakutsk.
 There are more buildings and options for exploring.

 Staying downtown is also great for finding excursions.
 From here you can go on the river, or take public transportation to a nearby town.

 Temperatures can often plummet to -83F/-63C.
 Although due to rapidly warming temperatures and greenhouse gases, the temperature is rising.
 Over thirty years ago it was much colder.
 Today, the winter is brutally cold, but after the spring thaw, the summer is warm.
 Sometimes in the summer, the heat can be a lot, and there is not much air conditioning here.

 How do people live in Yakutsk?

-Though life in Siberia may be difficult, it has been home for many for thousands of years.
+Though life in Siberia may be difficult, it has been home to many for thousands of years.
 Well-insulated buildings and beautiful nature make the cold bearable.
 And the region of Yakutsk has all the modern amenities residents need, no matter what the temperature is.

 Has Climate Change Affected the Permafrost Kingdom?

 Yes.
-With rising temperatures across the planet, and the arctic thawing, data around the Permafrost Kingdom shows a risk of increasing heat and higher degrees during the winter.
+With rising temperatures across the planet and the arctic thawing, data around the Permafrost Kingdom shows a risk of increasing heat and higher degrees during the winter.
 Dozens of scientists have estimated, based on data from the permafrost institute, that the surface will thaw after increasing just a few degrees.